litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 2.1.1.1 - Mar 21 2018 =
+* [BUGFIX] Fixed issue where activation failed to add rules to .htaccess.
+* [BUGFIX] Fixed issue where 304 header was blank on feed page refresh.

 = 2.1.1 - Mar 20 2018 =
 * [NEW FEATURE] <strong>Browser Cache</strong> Unlocked for non-LiteSpeed users.
 * [IMPROVEMENT] <strong>Image Optimization</strong> Fixed issue where images with bad postmeta value continued to show in not-yet-requested queue.